There are different types and causes of hair loss (alopecia). Hereditary hair loss runs in families and is common and normal.

 What are the symptoms of hereditary hair loss?

-The pattern of hair loss is different in male hereditary hair loss and female hereditary hair loss.
+The pattern of hair loss is different in male hereditary hair loss from that in female hereditary hair loss.

 Male pattern hair loss